 Psychology Department Student Awards

 The Psychology Department has several awards that acknowledge student accomplishments in scholarship and teaching.
 These awards are given out twice per academic year, once in the Fall and once in the Spring.
-To see the criteria for all of the student awards, click here.
+An email will be sent out to all majors when it is time to apply.

 Psychology Merit Award

 The Psychology Merit Award is given to students who have demonstrated high academic achievement and have been extensively involved in activities outside of the classroom.
 Such activities might include research experiences, internships, being a learning assistant or tutor, or involvement in clubs and organizations.